lmouline/uc-sandbox/scenarios/3 - Creos/README.md

 # Creos scenario - Simplified

+**Disclaimer:** The scenario has been simplified by applying only a percentage representation.
+But we will complexify it during our progress.

 This scenario is based on the case study of a project between [SnT Luxembourg](https://wwwfr.uni.lu/snt) and [Creos Luxembourg S.A.](http://www.creos-net.lu/start.html).

 The network topology is mainly manually by Creos technician.